 Therapy for Powerlessness and Resentment

-I’m Bingwan Liu.
-A psychotherapist licensed in NY and NJ
+I’m Bingwan Liu, a psychotherapist licensed in NY and NJ

 My work is inspired by Jungian analysis and our capacity to use metaphors, stories, imagination, and dreams to integrate our experiences